Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

 \item {\em V-learning for online exploration settings.} Focusing on online exploration settings, \citet{bai2020near,jin2021v} proposed an algorithm called V-learning that leverages the advances in online adversarial learning (e.g., adversarial bandits) to circumvent the curse of multiple agents.
 This algorithm provably yields an $\varepsilon$-approximate NE in non-stationary finite-horizon MGs using

-which effectively brings down the sample size scaling \eqref{eq:Liu-MB-result} from $AB$ (i.e., the number of joint actions) to $A+B$ (i.e., the sum of individual actions).
+which effectively brings down the sample size scaling \eqref{eq:Liu-MB-result} from $A_1A_2$ (i.e., the number of joint actions) to $A_1+A_2$ (i.e., the sum of individual actions).
 It is worth pointing out, however, that this theory appears sub-optimal in terms of the horizon dependency, as it is a factor of $H^2$ above the minimax lower bound. \end{itemize}

-The above results represent the state-of-the-art sample complexity theory thus far for learning NEs in two-player zero-sum MGs.
-In summary, these existing results --- irrespective of the sampling mechanism in use --- fall short of overcoming at least one of the two major hurdles: (i) the {\em curse of multiple agents}, and (ii) the {\em barrier of long horizon}.
+\paragraph{Key issues and our main contributions.} While the above summary focuses on two-player zero-sum MGs, it unveils a fundamental issue surrounding the sample efficiency of learning equilibria; that is, all existing results in this front --- irrespective of the sampling mechanism in use --- fall short of overcoming at least one of the two major hurdles: (i) the {\em curse of multiple agents}, and (ii) the {\em barrier of long horizon}.
 A natural question to pose is:

-To settle this question favorably, both of the above-mentioned hurdles need to be crossed simultaneously.